karlosos/frontend-interview-exercise/README.md

 Frontend Engineer interview exercise.

-Simplified tasks requirements:
+Simplified task requirements:

-1. Wizard with 3 steps.
+1. Create a wizard with 3 steps.
 2. User can select multiple network elements and one operation type.
-3. Data should be saved in Firebase database.
+3. Data should be saved in the Firebase database.

 Technical requirements: